 Scan a range of barcodes, including supplier item codes, internally registered barcodes, and batch barcodes

-Eliminate waste and save money with the right MRP software
+Eliminate waste and save money with the right MRP solution

-Manufacturing ERP software facilitates a smooth flow of goods and materials, helping you avoid having to hold on too long to a certain product or material based or letting it go when you need it most.
+Katana MRP facilitates a smooth flow of goods and materials, helping you avoid having to hold on too long to a certain product or material or letting it go when you need it most.

-Katana’s end-to-end ERP software makes it easy to:
+Katana’s end-to-end MRP software makes it easy to:

 Connect MRP software with your e-commerce shop, accounting tools, and more to keep your data in sync